GLIF3 - Computer Interpretable Guideline (CIG) Language

 During 2011-2015 I led a large European project with 60 participants from 13 organizations (Acedemia, industry, hopsitals) in 5 European countries.
 We developed a personalized and distributed decision-support system with mobile sensors for patients and their care providers.
 Mobiguide improved health care for atrial fibrillation and gestational diabetes patients.

 In this ISF project (2016-9) we are developing a framework for combining Computer-interpretable guidelines with OWL medical ontologies to plan therapy for patients with multimorbidity.
 See our AMIA paper.
+This project is now continuing as part of CAPABLE (see below).

 Ontology-guided mining for prognosis